 Sponges are made of loose fibers with lots of space between them.
 The holes between the sponge fibers absorb the water, and so the sponge material swells up with water.
 This stops the water coming out of the sponge when you lift it out of the water.
 When you squeeze the sponge you are forcing the water out of the holes in the sponge.

-A wet sponge will absorb more water than a dry sponge as water molecules are highly attracted to one another.
+A damp sponge will absorb more water than a dry sponge as water molecules are highly attracted to one another.

-What items would you use for your absorbing experiment?
+What items would you use for an investigation like this?